Welcome to the forty-fifth issue of Racket News.

 Many thanks to my sponsors:

 - Sam Tobin-Hochstadt.
-Sam is Researcher and Assistant Professor at Indiana University, a member of the core Racket team, and the brains behind Typed Racket and Pycket.
+Sam is a researcher and associate professor at Indiana University, a member of the core Racket team, and the brains behind Typed Racket and Pycket.

 - and my private sponsor, who shall remain anonymous.